awsdocs/aws-cli-user-guide/doc_source/using-s3-commands.md

 upload: MyFile88.txt to s3://my-bucket/path/MyFile88.txt
 ```

-The `--exclude` and `--include` options can also filter files or objects to be deleted during a sync operation with the `--delete` option\.
-In this case, the parameter string must specify files to be excluded from, or included for, deletion in the context of the target directory or bucket\.
+The `--exclude` and `--include` options also filter files or objects to be deleted during an `s3 sync` operation that includes the `--delete` option\.
+In this case, the parameter string must specify files to exclude from, or include for, deletion in the context of the target directory or bucket\.
 The following shows an example\.

 ```
 Assume local directory and s3://my-bucket/path currently in sync and each contains 3 files: